macimas-fonts/macsMinecraft/README.md

 <br>
 *→ it's that secret font in Java and the runic font in Dungeons*

-yep!
+yep! also please use with all letters uppercase, thank you

 <details>
 	<summary>previews</summary>
-	the fonts! with Main fonts for comparison
+	the font, with Main font for comparison
 	<br>
 	<img src="./GITHUB/preview/illageralt_1.gif">
 </details>